MediaComem/docker-brownbag/README.md

 ## What is Docker?

-Docker is the company driving the **container movement**.
+[Docker][what-is-docker] is the company driving the **container movement**.
 Today's businesses are under pressure to digitally transform but are constrained by existing applications and infrastructure while rationalizing an **increasingly diverse portfolio of clouds, datacenters and application architectures**.
 Docker enables true **independence between applications and infrastructure** and developers and IT ops to unlock their potential and creates a model for better collaboration and innovation.

 ### What is a container?

-A container image is a **lightweight, stand-alone, executable package of a piece of software** that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+A [container][what-is-container] image is a **lightweight, stand-alone, executable package of a piece of software** that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
 Available for both Linux and Windows based apps, containerized software will always run the same, regardless of the environment. **Containers isolate software from its surroundings**, for example differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure.

 ![Docker containers](images/containers.png)